meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 - A. Create an SNS subscription that processes the event in Amazon Elastic Container Service (Amazon ECS) before the event runs in Lambda.
 - B. Create an SNS subscription that processes the event in Amazon Elastic Kubernetes Service (Amazon EKS) before the event runs in Lambda
 - C. Create an SNS subscription that sends the event to Amazon Simple Queue Service (Amazon SQS).
-Configure the SOS queue to trigger a Lambda function.
+Configure the SQS queue to trigger a Lambda function.
 - D. Create an SNS subscription that sends the event to AWS Server Migration Service (AWS SMS).
-Configure the Lambda function to poll from the SMS event.
+Configure the Lambda function to poll from the SNS event.

 > [!done]- [Answer](https://www.examtopics.com/discussions/amazon/view/125546-exam-aws-certified-solutions-architect-associate-saa-c03/)
 > C